danmbrown/city-of-whispers/Playbooks/Foundry.md

 > *You contribute to the lifeblood of the city, producing goods and services for the use or benefit, enjoyment or satisfaction of others.*

+## Map Elements
+In your first session, add an element to the map that represents a place where the city produces goods or services.
+Here are some ideas:

+- A factory
+- A mill
+- A sweatshop
+- A storefront
+- An urban farm

+At any time, you may mark Heat to add another element to the map.

 ## Moves

 ### Tools of the Trade (Required)